Frequently Asked Questions

 All TIPS-MAPP classes are mandatory, although we understand that unforeseen circumstances could potentially arise.
 Your co-leaders will determine the best way for you to make up the information that you missed, which might include having you make up the class during another TIPS-MAPP session.

-KVC offers numerous free trainings throughout the year to make it simple and convenient for foster parents to complete these training hours.
+KVC offers numerous free training opportunities throughout the year to make it simple and convenient for foster parents to fulfill these requirements.

 No. KVC cannot guarantee placement of foster children.
 There are many children of all ages waiting for foster homes.
 KVC works to match the needs of the children with the skills, abilities, and preferences of the foster family.
 To read more about this matching process, read our blog “How Foster Families Are Matched with Youth and Why It Matters.”